 2. Zlatan Ibrahimovic

 Few people in this world can pull off a man bun.
 Ibrahimovic is arguably the only one, and not just because you’d be petrified to say otherwise.
-The Malmo immortal, after returning from football’s unfairly-perceived ‘retirement home’ across the Atlantic, realised he’s still one of the best strikers in Europe at 39 while tearing it up in Serie A with Milan and so decided to test his luck back on the international scene this year.
+The Malmo immortal, after returning from football’s unfairly-perceived ‘retirement home’ across the Atlantic, realised he’s still one of the best strikers in Europe (even into his 40s) while tearing it up in Serie A with Milan — and so, he decided to test his luck back on the international scene last year.

-Ibra, who retired five years ago after Euro 2016, tried to make a return just before the 2018 World Cup but was unable to secure a seat on Janne Andersson’s plane, and so, England made it through to the quarter-finals without having to worry about Puskas-winning bicycle kicks.
-More recently, the Milan marksman returned to the Blagult fold, becoming the oldest player in history to turn out for Sweden two months ago, but a season-ending knee injury has scuppered any hopes of making Euro 2020.
+Ibra, who retired six years ago after Euro 2016, tried to make a return just before the 2018 World Cup but was unable to secure a seat on Janne Andersson’s plane, and so, England made it through to the quarter-finals without having to worry about Puskas-winning bicycle kicks.
+More recently, the Milan marksman returned to the Blagult fold, becoming the oldest player in history to turn out for Sweden, but a season-ending knee injury scuppered his hopes of making Euro 2020 last summer.

 3. Dani Alves

 Is he a right-back, playmaker or box-to-box midfielder?
 Only he knows.
-But, we all remember the world-class factotum for essentially picking up where compatriot Cafu left off and redefining the right-back role in Europe, where he moonlighted as a pseudo-winger for Sevilla, Barcelona, PSG and Juventus.
+But, we all remember the world-class factotum for essentially picking up where compatriot Cafu left off and redefining the right-back role in Europe, where he moonlighted as a pseudo-winger for Sevilla, Barcelona (twice), PSG and Juventus.

-His medal-magnet of a career in Europe has carried over to South America as well, where, at international level, the veteran defender-cum-midfielder lifted his second Copa America with Brazil in 2019 and won the ‘Most Valuable Player’ accolade at the tournament.
+His medal-magnet of a career in Europe carried over to South America (before a brief return to Barca), where, at international level, the veteran defender-cum-midfielder lifted his second Copa America with Brazil in 2019 and won the ‘Most Valuable Player’ accolade at the tournament.
 A perfect finish to a glittering career.

 4. Wayne Rooney